+Now, things began to get confusing, as a result of the still not repaired split in the Canadian Drum Corps Association.
 An organization by the name of the Canadian Open National Commission sponsored the Canadian "Open" Junior "A" Championship.
 This was the outfit set-up to run a contest for those Corps who had left the C.D.C.A.

-Although it was called a Junior "A" Championship, the real title would be the one awarded by the C.D.C.A. since they were still the ruling body.
+Toronto Optimists (1971) Although it was called a Junior "A" Championship, the real title would be the one awarded by the C.D.C.A. since they were still the ruling body.
 No information being available for this affair, we move on to ever more murky situations.

-Ontario Provincial Championship

-The Ontario Provincial Championship was held on August 21st, two weeks after the "Canadian Open Junior "A" Championships, а reversal of decades old form.
+Ontario Provincial Championship The Ontario Provincial Championship was held on August 21st, two weeks after the "Canadian Open Junior "A" Championships, a reversal of decades old form.
 This was followed one week later by the "Showcase of Champions", featuring nine Canadian and one American Corps.
 Held at the CNE Stadium, it was a good show with all the Corps at, or near, their peak form.
 It was a pageant, not a contest, so no titles or championships were awarded.

-Canadian National Invitational

-The next day, August 29th, was held what was considered by many to be the closest thing this year to a true Canadian Junior "A" Championship.
+Canadian National Invitational The next day, August 29th, was held what was considered by many to be the closest thing this year to a true Canadian Junior "A" Championship.
 The Canadian National Invitational saw six Canadian Juniors vie for victory.
 These were De La Salle, Optimists, Scarborough Firefighters, Les Compagnons, Midlanders, and La Salle Cadets.
 Four of these units were, of course, the four that had resigned from the C.D.C.A. earlier this year.
 Because of this, they could not participate in the C.D.C.A.
 Championship, which always had been, and would be, the true Canadian title.
 So, although this would be thought by many to be the championship, it could not, and would not, be one.
 Not surprisingly, De La Salle, who were virtually unbeatable in Canada or anywhere, won it this year.

-An encouraging performance, after a dismal beginning to the year, saw the Optimists in second place, only four points behind mighty Del.
+Toronto Optimists (1971) An encouraging performance, after a dismal beginning to the year, saw the Optimists in second place, only four points behind mighty Del.
 Three points back, in third, was La Salle Cadets, with the plucky Scarborough Corps only six behind the Optimists.

-Canadian Championship

-Two weeks later came the "true" Canadian Championship.
+Canadian Championship Two weeks later came the "true" Canadian Championship.
 "True" as in "official".
 The winner of this would go in the books as the Canadian Junior Champions for 1971.
 It was predicted to be a flop but was not, even though only 7,000 fans attended.
 Held in Ottawa, Ontario, the hometown of La Salle Cadets, the local crowd finally got to see their heroes become Canadian Junior "A" Champions for the first time.
 In the past, they had come so close, more than once.
 La Salle Cadets were now the official C.D.C.A.
-National Junior "A" Champions for the year 1971.
+National Junior "A"

+Toronto Optimists (CNE, 1971) Champions for the year 1971.
 They did it by defeating the Scarborough Firefighters by eleven points.
-De La Salle was the defending champions, but were not in attendance to defend it.
+De La Salle was the defending champion, but were not in attendance to defend it.
 If they had earlier hoped to establish a dynasty, as had the Optimists, they would have to begin again.